-Accruing retiree health benefit costs using normal costs levels out the cost of retiree health benefits over
+Accruing retiree health benefit costs using normal costs levels out the cost of retiree health benefits over time and more fairly reflects the value of benefits "earned" each year by employees.
+This normal cost would

 2. Amortization of Unfunded Actuarial Accrued Liability (UAAL)